-The study also shows that small scale agriculture associated with deforestation and degradation is predominantly observed in corridor forests (57%) and outer edge forests (20%), as per Figure 19.
+The study also shows that small scale agriculture associated with deforestation and degradation is predominantly observed in corridor forests 56 (57%) and outer edge forests (20%), as per Figure 19.

-&lt;sup>50 For the purposes of the study, these are long and narrow (less than 540 meters-wide) areas of forest that link together areas of intact forests
+56 For the purposes of the study, these are long and narrow (less than 540 meters-wide) areas of forest that link together areas of intact forests.

-Figure 19: occurrence of observations of small-scale agriculture by forest fragmentation type.
+Figure 19: Occurrence of observations of small-scale agriculture by forest fragmentation type.
 Data extracted from CAFI validation data (arcgis.com)

-Projects approved/funded/active contributing to this outcome by end 2022 Disbursed to implementing organizations by end 2022
+Number of projects approved/funded/active contributing to this outcome by end 2022 Disbursed to implementing organizations by end 2022

 DRC 11/9/9 US\$ 36.7 M

 Gabon 1/1/1 US \$ 2 M

 Republic of Congo 0

 Regional 3/3/3 US \$53 M

-Total 15/15/9 US 92.7 M
+Total 15/15/9 US 92.7 M 57